insooth/insooth.github.io/testable-design.md

 const auto r = convert(100, a);
 ```

-Monadic style with `optional` (aka `Maybe`) or `Either` compose easily, without if blocks checking results in beetween (error is forwarded, computation stops on the first error), as an example converting of value `V` into JSON string that contains some `metadata` and the value itself:
+Monadic style with `optional` (aka `Maybe`) or `Either` compose easily, without if blocks that check results in beetween (error is forwarded, computation stops on the first error), as an example converting of value `V` into JSON string that contains some `metadata` and the value itself:

 ```c++
 V v{/* ... */};